ehmatthes/pcc_2e/beyond_pcc/ai_player.md

                 self.stats.score += self.settings.alien_points * len(aliens)
             self.sb.prep_score()
             self.sb.check_high_score()
-            se.alien_sound.play()
+            se.alien_sound.play()                                       # 1

         if not self.aliens:
             # Destroy existing bullets and create new fleet.
             --snip--
 ```

-We play the alien sound whenever there's a `collisions` dictionary, indicating that an alien has just been destroyed.
+We play the alien sound whenever there's a `collisions` dictionary, indicating that an alien has just been destroyed (1).

 Now your game should sound much more interesting!
 You should hear a steady stream of sounds as you fire bullets and destroy aliens.
 You might also want to add sounds for the start of a game, clearing a level, an alien hitting the ship, an alien hitting the ground, and the game ending.
 You might also add sounds for reaching certain scoring milestones like 10,000 points, 100,000 points, and so on.